-Cooking pasta seems like an incredibly easy thing to do.
-Boil water, add pasta, and voila.
-Cooked pasta.
-When you start to think about it, though, there’s actually a lot more to it.
+Cooking pasta, on the surface, seems like quite the simple thing to do.
+You boil some water, then you add whatever pasta, and voila, you’ve got a pot of cooked pasta.
+Is it really that easy, though?
+When you start to think about it, there’s actually a lot more to it.
 When do you add the pasta to the water?
-What’s that thing about salt?
-Should I use fresh and dried pasta?
+Wasn’t there that thing about adding salt?
+Were you supposed to use oil, too?
+Should you use fresh and dried pasta?
 Ignoring any of these sorts of questions could be the difference between a dish that gets you past the first date and a dish that leaves you at home alone and eating overcooked pasta.

 Cooking pasta correctly is easy with just a few tips and tricks.
-In their new book, Eataly: All About Pasta, the team behind the international Italian marketplace Eataly has put together everything you need to know about pasta.
-From detailing the different types of pasta and their best uses to a slew of authentic Italian recipes, All About Pasta covers it all.
+In their new book, recipes, All About Pasta covers it all., the team behind the international Italian marketplace Eataly has put together everything you need to know about pasta.
+From detailing the different types of pasta and their best uses to a slew of authentic Italian

 Below, check out Eataly’s essential tips and tricks for how to cook pasta, then read on for a delicious fusilli with speck and radicchio recipe where you can apply all of your newfound pasta knowledge.